Ford F-Series: Fourteenth generation (2021–present)

-The F-150 exemplifies how pickup trucks have grown in size and function.

 The 14th-generation Ford F-Series was introduced for MY 2021 through a streamed Internet presentation on June 25, 2020.
 Despite resembling the 13th generation, every exterior panel was revised.

 Powertrains include a 3.3 L V6, 2.7L and 3.5 L EcoBoost twin-turbo V6s, a 5.0 L V8, and a 3.0 L diesel V6.
 Marketed as PowerBoost, an optional gasoline/electric hybrid powertrain has been offered, pairing an electric motor with the 3.5 L EcoBoost V6.
-The six-speed automatic has now been dropped, with all engines paired to a 10-speed automatic.
+The six-speed automatic has now been dropped, with all engines paired to a ten-speed automatic.
 The 5.0 L V8 has received a cylinder deactivation system, marketed as Variable Displacement Engine technology, similar to GM's Active Fuel Management and Chrysler's Multi-Displacement System.

 Along with exterior aerodynamic refinements, interior revisions included fold-flat front seats and larger touchscreens (including a digital instrument panel); as an option, Active Drive Assist was offered as a driver-assistance system.

 A new F-150 Raptor was announced in January 2021, with a high-output version of the 3.5 L V6 EcoBoost engine.

 A fully electric version of the F-150 was unveiled on May 19, 2021, marketed as the Ford F-150 Lightning.

 For the 2024 model year, the F-150 received a mid-cycle refresh, with revised grilles, taillights, and headlights.
 Now standard on all models are the LCD-based instrument cluster, 12" touch-screen infotainment system, and LED headlights.
 Among the mechanical changes are the 3.3 L V6 and SuperCab with 8' bed being withdrawn from the lineup, as well as four-wheel drive being standard on Lariat and above trims, SuperCrew with 6.5' bed, and PowerBoost models.
 The Limited trim becomes the "Platinum Plus" package for the Platinum trim.